ligato/docs/docs/user-guide/concepts.md

 **Watcher**

-Back in the Plugin, start watcher.
-The watcher requires two channels of type `datasync.ChangeEvent` and `datasync.ResyncEvent` (the resync one is optional) and a set of key prefixes to watch on:
+Back in the plugin, start the watcher.
+The watcher requires two channel types: `datasync.ChangeEvent` and `datasync.ResyncEvent` (the resync one is optional) and a set of key prefixes to watch:

 ```go
 p.resyncEventChannel := make(chan datasync.ResyncEvent)